 Panthers Safety Depth Chart: Tre Boston, Jeremy Chinn, Juston Burris, Quin Blanding, TJ Green, Natrell Jamerson

 How soon before Kenny Robinson assumes a starting role in the Panthers secondary?
 The Panthers resigned Free Safety Tre Boston to a three-year deal.
-Carolina also signed safety Juston Burris away from Cleveland on a two-year deal.
+Carolina also signed safety Juston Burris away from Cleveland on a two-year contract.
 The Panthers also selected strong safety Jeremy Chinn in the second round.
 So the competition for playing time will be challenging early on.
-Kenny Robinson projects as a free safety and his role may be in sub-packages early on.
-Robinson is fantastic in coverage and his pro experience in the XFL will help him transition into the NFL.
+Kenny Robinson projects as a free safety, and his role may be in sub-packages early on.
+Robinson is fantastic in coverage, and his pro experience in the XFL will help him transition into the NFL.

 There are several quality XFL players that remain unsigned.
 Most notably superstar Roughnecks Wide Receiver Cam Phillips.
 Players like him are meant to be starters, but latching on to NFL teams as a starter is extremely difficult at this stage of the game.
 Phillips lacks special teams value, which would give him a quicker road to the back end of an NFL roster.

 Other players that should be on NFL rosters are CB Jamar Summers, OT Martez Ivey, C Jordan McCray, OT Terry Poole, and so many others.
 Defenders CB Elijah Campbell was the highest-graded cover corner in the entire league by Pro Football Focus (88.8).
 It’s a crime that he hasn’t been signed yet.

 The shortened season not only robbed XFL fans of a completed season, but it hurt players from putting out more game film.
 The average age of the XFL player was 24 years old.
 The majority of the players, over 95 percent had some form of NFL experience.